contagon/handbook/handbook/38-church-policies-and-guidelines.md

 If deaf or hearing-impaired members do not use sign language and need an oral interpreter to help them read lips, leaders use the same procedures they follow to find an interpreter who uses sign language.

-#### 38.8.31.7 Privacy
+#### 38.8.32.7 Privacy

 Leaders should respect the privacy of members with disabilities during and after leadership meetings where individual needs may be discussed.

+#### 38.8.32.8 Service Animals

+Bishops and stake presidents may determine whether to allow persons with disabilities to use trained service dogs in meetinghouses.
+Other types of animals, including emotional support animals (comfort pets), are generally not permitted in meetinghouses or at Church-sponsored events, except as specifically required by law.
+(In general in the United States, the Church is under no legal obligation to admit service dogs or emotional support animals to houses of worship.)
+Bishops and stake presidents make local decisions.
+They take into account the needs of persons with disabilities and the needs of others in the congregation.

+For additional guidelines on the use of service animals in Church facilities, see [27.1.3](27-temple-ordinances-for-the-living.md#2713-members-who-have-physical-disabilities) and [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability).

-#### 38.8.31.8 Resources
+#### 38.8.32.9 Resources

 Resources for members with disabilities, for their families and caregivers, and for leaders and teachers are available at [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).
 This website provides:

 * Information to help increase understanding of the challenges faced by those who have disabilities.
-* Sections on specific disabilities and answers to frequently asked questions.
-* Comfort for members who have disabilities and for their families through scriptures, quotations, and links to helpful information.
+* Resources to help members who have disabilities and their families find comfort in the gospel of Jesus Christ.
-* Listings of materials that will help members with disabilities as they strive to live the gospel of Jesus Christ and serve in the Church.
+* Listings of Church materials in formats that are accessible to members with disabilities (see also [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org)).

-Church materials for members with disabilities are listed at [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org) and [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org).

-Questions about materials for members with disabilities may be addressed to:
+Questions may be addressed to:

 Members with Disabilities